Aa20475/GSOC-DEVLOG-2019/final_sub.md

 ## Motivation:

-Godot, is an open-source game engine, was built with a  _never-ending wish of adding new features to it_.
+Godot, an open-source game engine, was built with a  _never-ending wish of adding new features to it_.

 Motion Matching is one of the latest features in Game Animation which is quite revolutionary.
 Usually, setting up a basic animation system needs a lot of work and time.
 Even after that, we barely manage to make a perfect one.
 Motion matching, on the other hand, is a method where the computer chooses the best pose for each frame by itself from a huge database of mocap data using some Algorithm.